rhyswynne/freelance-availability-widget/readme.txt

 == Changelog ==
 = 2.1 =
 * Allow the ability to show different text if the timestamp of the shortcode has passed.
+* Fixed a small bug in the plugin that caused a display warning when WP_DEBUG was on
+* Tested with 6.3

 = 2.0 =
 * Fully compatible with Gutenberg with a new block layout.